surajmandalcell/cloud-cache/README.md

 firebase deploy
 ```

-Now try using `manualTrigger` to create a fresh update and use the firebase storage to access the file/create link for public access(by default the storage is set to read[all] & write[logged-in only])
+Now try using `manualTrigger` to create a fresh update and use the Firebase storage to access the file/create a link for public access(by default the storage is set to read[all] & write[logged-in only])

 ## Additional Notes

-- You can mention the file path in the `cacheUrls` map to cache the file in a specific folder.(example: `foldera/file2.txt` will cache the file in `foldera` folder in firebase storage)
+- You can mention the file path in the `cacheUrls` map to cache the file in a specific folder. (example: `foldera/file2.txt` will cache the file in `foldera` folder in Firebase storage)

 - You can manually trigger the cache by setting the `manualTrigger` field to `true` in the `config` document.
 It will